loftwah/tech-101/ruby/drills/19-jira-sync-aws/README.md

 2. Check your Jira project for a new ticket that matches the GitHub issue.
 3. Update the issue in GitHub and verify the changes are reflected in the corresponding Jira ticket.
 4. Create a new ticket in Jira and verify that a new issue is created in your GitHub repository.
+5. Create a pull request in your GitHub repository and add the specific label to it.
+6. Verify that the corresponding Jira issue is moved to the specified column.

-If the synchronization is working as expected, you have successfully set up GitHub and Jira integration using Ruby and AWS.
+If the synchronization is working as expected, you have successfully set up GitHub and Jira integration using Ruby and AWS with the new pull request label update functionality.